steltenpower/ResearchToolsImprovementSuggestions/README.md

 atlas.ti:
 =========
 - Do some renaming.
-Even official trainers shorten Quotations to Quotes, which then sound too similar to codes; part?
+Even official trainers shorten Quotations to Quotes, which then sound too similar to codes; "part"?
-Coding is programming to many; tag?
+Coding is programming to many; "tag"?
-Document is 3 syllables; source?
-But sources is 2; files? content?
+Document is 3 syllables; "source"?
+But "sources" is 2; "files"? "content"?
 - Some redesign exercises to improve the program:
   - Maximize space for content, minimize space for menus
   - It's a multi-user program